-Film work includes: Mike Leigh's Peterloo; Frightmare; and the Hammer Horror Captain Kronos - Vampire Hunter.
+Film work includes: Mike Leigh's Peterloo (Film 4 / Amazon Prime); Alan Bennett's A Day Out directed by Stephen Frears (BBC Films); and the Hammer Horror Captain Kronos - Vampire Hunter.
 On television Paul played the title role in the comedy series Rosie, for which he wrote and sang the title song.
-Other TV appearances include: Superintendent Yelland in Spender opposite Jimmy Nail; The Secret Diary of Adrian Mole; Our Friends in the North; Casualty; Holby City; Lewis; Heartbeat; Coronation Street; The Bill; The Devil's Crown; Pie in the Sky; Father Brown; Midsomer Murders; Crossroads; Z Cars; and Doctors.
+Other TV appearances include: Superintendent Yelland in Spender opposite Jimmy Nail; The Secret Diary of Adrian Mole; Our Friends in the North; Casualty; Holby City; Lewis; Heartbeat; Coronation Street; The Bill; Pie in the Sky; Father Brown; Midsomer Murders; Crossroads; Z Cars; and Doctors.

 As a writer, Paul’s plays include Dancing in the Dark which was performed at Stratford’s Other Place as part of the 2000 RSC Fringe Festival.
 It also had a run at the Off-West End Gate Theatre in London.
-Last year, his one-act play Creative Writing was highly commended in the 2020 King Lear Prize.
-Paul’s new thriller Playing Dead is in development with a view to a production in 2022.
+His one-act play Head and Heart was highly commended in the 2020 King Lear Prize.
+Paul’s new thriller Playing Dead is in development with a view to a commercial production in 2024.